-(I know that you can do the same thing with a static email, but that's harder because you have to integrate the data from your Website into your ESP, which needs involvement from both IT teams)
+While you can do the same thing with a static email, it’s harder because you have to integrate the data from your website into your ESP, which needs involvement from both IT teams.

 Even if your emails are in English, it's friendly to greet each shopper with a few words in the current local language.